 Advantage 2: better shade tolerance in some conditions

 This would make the panel incompatible with standard inverters.
-To get around this, the panel is essentially divided into two halves that are wired together in parallel, which doesn’t increase the voltage.
-This parallel wiring of the two halves allows the panel to have the same voltage of a conventional panel.
+To get around this, the panel is divided into two halves that are wired together in parallel, which doesn’t increase the voltage.
+This parallel wiring allows a half-cut panel to have the same voltage as a conventional panel.

-Because a half-cut solar panel is really two smaller panels working in concert, it has better shade tolerance than a conventional panel.
+Because a half-cut solar panel is really two smaller panels working together, it has better shade tolerance than a conventional panel.

 You can read our article on shading and solar panels to learn more, but a quirk of solar panels is that shade falling across a panel can drop the power output by more than the number of cells that are shaded, because shaded cells have a tendency to block the electrical current of neighboring cells.

-The diagram below explains the wiring of a half-cut solar panel.
-As you can see, the panel is made of two halves that are wired together:
+The diagram below illustrates the wiring of a half-cut solar panel.
+As you can see, the panel is made of two halves wired together:

 The improved shade tolerance of a half-cut solar panel depends on where the shadow falls.
 If it falls in such a way that is covers both halves, the benefit is reduced.
 However, if the shadow covers only one half, the other half doesn’t experience any impact at all, approximately doubling the shade tolerance of the panel.